 - Washing: Rinse thoroughly under cold water to remove any dirt.

-- Using: Leaves can be used in salads or as a seasoning.
-Flowers can be used in teas or as a garnish.
+- Using: Use leaves in salads or as a seasoning.
+Incorporate flowers into teas or use them as a garnish.

 - Preserving: Leaves and flowers can be dried for tea.